To create a safe and protected environment for children in contact with Breakthrough

 Where discussions are being held on implementing the policy locally the Child Safeguarding Audits can be used to identify work required and work in progress.
 Progress on implementation will be monitored across the organisation via progress reports to Managers following the launch of the policy and commencement of the implementation process.
 The Child Safeguarding Audit can be used to both plan future work and generate progress reports.

 Based on the findings of this audit annual child safeguarding plan is to be drawn in for the effective implementation of the Policy.
 This is to be followed up on a six-monthly basis.
 An example of an annual action plan is provided below:

-The annual progress report should cover the implementation process including activities planned and carried out; summary of issues and challenges in the implementation; support needs identified; feedback and suggestion in further improving the Policy; findings from the self audit exercise and plans for the following year.
-Examples of learning in the form of good practices / emerging issues needs to be captured to reflect on future course of action for the implementation of the Policy.
+The annual progress report should cover the implementation process including activities planned and carried out; summary of issues and challenges in the implementation; support needs identified; feedback and suggestion in further improving the Policy; findings from the self-audit exercise and plans for the following year.
+Examples of learning in the form of good practices / emerging issues need to be captured to reflect on future course of action for the implementation of the Policy.

 IX.
 Dissemination of the Policy